rte-france/l2rpn-baselines/README.md

 # Get started with a baseline

-Say you want to know how you compared with the "DoubleDuelingDQN" baseline implementation in this repository (for the sake of this example).
+Say you want to know how you compared with the "PPO_SB3" baseline implementation in this repository (for the sake of this example).

 ## Train it (optional)